 The IDS research agenda encompasses many important development challenges.
-The research programmes are organised in six multidisciplinary teams:
+The research programmes are organised in five multidisciplinary teams:

 - Globalisation Team: focusing on the dynamics of the global environment in which the private sector investment and growth necessary for poverty reduction are situated